RussH-code/DecisionTree-Heart-Disease-Classifier/README.md

 Heart disease occurs when the heart's blood supply is blocked by a build-up of plague (fatty substances) in the coronary arteries.
 It is a leading cause of death worldwide.
 It is also a treatable and preventable disease, given the appropriate medication and life style changes.
 Therefore, prediction of heart disease is of great social value and can facilitate early treatment of patients.

 ## Data
-The heart disease data can be obtained from the <a href="https://archive.ics.uci.edu/ml/datasets/heart+disease">UCI Machine Learning Repository</a>.
+The heart disease dataset can be obtained from the <a href="https://archive.ics.uci.edu/ml/datasets/heart+disease">UCI Machine Learning Repository</a>.
 The full dataset has 76 attributes.
 In this notebook we use the processed version, which containes a subset (14) of the attributes, to train our model.

 ### Attributes
 1. Age